dahong67/hyper-group-testing/README.md

 No further installation is required beyond the Anaconda (Python) environment, Julia and MATLAB (with the Python-Matlab connection).

-Some of the Julia code uses packages installed via its package manager (https://julialang.github.io/Pkg.jl/v1/).
+The Julia codes use packages installed via the Julia package manager (https://julialang.github.io/Pkg.jl/v1/) and specified by `JuliaProject.toml` and `JuliaManifest.toml` files.
 We give instructions where needed.
 These installations can typically complete within 5-10 minutes.